NormanTUD/OmniOpt/.gui/_tutorials/oo_share.md

 Filtering subpages does not work for the export subpage.
 </div>

+## Automatically share (`--live_share`)

+When using `--live_share` with OmniOpt2, the job is shared automatically after each finished job.
+A URL where you can reach the Job and a QR-Code is printed as well, so you can easily access the site from anywhere in the world.

 ## Notes on Privacy
 <div class="caveat tip">
 You can chose a random name to which OmniOpt2-Share should call you.
 But remember: the data you upload